derek-knox/Notes/flux.md

 - Creating models is done via the `MyModel.create({...})` API.
 - Derive data from existing state, don't duplicate data (ex. fullName as derivation of firstName and lastName).
 In MST this is done via `types.views({...})` which are observable read-only MobX `@computed` values which are memoized.
 - The `clone` API enables editing without impacting the core model until the overwrite is confirmed.
 The `applySnapshot` and `getSnapthot` APIs are used in conjunction to confirm the overwrite via `applySnapshot(this.props.item, getSnapshot(this.state.clone));`.
+- `types.literal` and `types.union` are powerful was to define types in MST.

 ## ngrx